Why Cards Should Complement But Not Replace Fine Art Giclée Prints

 The Risk of Replacing Fine Art with Cheaper Alternatives

-Standard cards are produced using commercial printing equipment, non-archival inks, and card stock that is optimized for cost efficiency rather than longevity.
+Regular Cards or standard cards from FinerWorks are produced using commercial printing equipment, non-archival inks, and card stock that is optimized for cost efficiency rather than longevity.
 These processes rely on a more limited color palette, often sacrificing subtle tonal transitions, shadow detail, and color depth.

 In fine art, trust is foundational.
 Collectors are not just purchasing an image; they are investing in materials, craftsmanship, and permanence.
 Lowering quality to increase short-term volume may generate quick sales, but it erodes credibility and makes it increasingly difficult to justify premium pricing in the future.